 61 (MX2 Class)

-Note: Jeffrey Herlings has logged 27 premier class wins since entering the class in 2017.
-That is not a bad figure, huh?
-Antonio Cairoli grabbed 18 in his first three terms, in comparison, and Tim Gajser locked down 10.
-That puts even more emphasis on what Herlings has achieved, even though he missed a majority of last season with injuries.
-It is worth noting that he was the first guy to get 17 Grand Prix victories in one term too (although Stefan Everts had a slightly better win percentage back in 2006, as he only lost one.
+Note: Jeffrey Herlings has logged 29 premier-class victories since entering the category in 2017.
+Antonio Cairoli grabbed 29 in his first three terms too, in comparison, and Tim Gajser took 19.
+That puts even more emphasis on what Herlings has achieved, despite the time that’s been missed with injuries.
+It is worth noting that ’84’ was the first guy to get to 17 Grand Prix victories in a single term too (although Stefan Everts had a slightly better win percentage back in 2006, as he only lost one.
 Herlings lost two in 2018).

 Grand Prix Podiums